tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/02-Stu_Data_Normalization/README.md

-# Pet Normalizer
+# Customer Email Normalizer

-In this activity, you will be utilizing data normalization practices.
+In this activity, you will be organizing data into the three normal forms.

 ## Instructions

-* In pgAdmin, create a new database called `pets_db`.
+* In pgAdmin, create a new database called `estate_db`.

 * Using SQL, create the following tables with continued normalized practices: